 Can My Vinyl Swimming Pool Liner Be Repaired?

-Certain areas of your pool liner have a lower chance of repair success than others.
+Rips, tears, and leaks in certain areas of your pool liner have a lower chance of repair success than others.
 Areas of a pool liner that are difficult to repair include:

 - Areas close to a liner’s bead

-- Areas close to or adjoining any of the “white goods,” (skimmers, returns, or any plastic fittings)
+- Areas close to or adjoining any of the “white goods” (skimmers, returns, or any plastic fittings)

-Consider the Age of Your Pool Liner
+Age of Your Pool Liner

 Lastly, it is important to consider the age of your liner.
 If the pool liner is less than three years old, it is generally recommended to find and fix the leak if possible.
 If your pool liner is more than three years old, you can choose to repair or replace the liner depending on the condition of the vinyl.

 The three-year benchmark is just a general rule of thumb, and it’s important to remember that every liner is different.
 Consider the extent of use and wear and tear on the liner already.
 Is there fading?
 Is the vinyl getting stiff or worn?

 You may notice leaks or damage during peak pool months — and there’s nothing worse than not being able to use your pool on a hot day.

 Applying a patch is generally easier and less time-intensive than installing a replacement liner.
 In some cases, you may find it worth it to apply a “quick fix” patch kit rather than dedicating the time and money to a full installation.